 The truth is the home insurance industry at large is still stuck in the past.
-While waves of insurance innovation have come and gone, many insurers still have yet to adapt new data sources that allow for better pricing and underwriting.
+While waves of insurance innovation have come and gone, many insurers still have yet to adopt new data sources that allow for better pricing and underwriting.

-That hurts you, the homeowner, because it results in coverage that may be overpriced yet doesn’t cover your true risk.
+That hurts you, the homeowner because it results in coverage that may be overpriced yet doesn’t cover your true risk.

 So we do things differently.
 We use new insurance data sources to help us provide more accurate and fair pricing.
 This lowers overall homeowners insurance costs and helps us serve coastal communities that need reliable, affordable insurance options.

 Let’s take a look at how granular insurance data can make a big difference in your experience and the price of your coverage.